 - Bluetooth 5.0

-Marshall’s spree of 2020 product launches continues with the portable Emberton wireless speaker.
+The Marshall Emberton continues Marshall’s spree of 2020 product launches continues with its portable wireless speaker.

 Following the Monitor II ANC headphones and Uxbridge smart speaker, the Emberton is the smallest wireless speaker in Marshall’s range, sporting a rugged design and long battery life.
 Is Marshall onto another hit?